SominZex/resume/README.md

 - Conducted data cleaning and preprocessing on 27,000 blood sample images to prepare them for analysis.
 - Applied Convolutional Neural Networks (CNN) to classify blood samples as parasitic or non-infected.
 - Achieved a model performance with 99% test accuracy and 94% validation accuracy through rigorous training and evaluation.
-- End Goal: Developed a highly accurate diagnostic tool to improve malaria detection, aiding in early diagnosis and treatment, and contributing to more effective malaria control strategies.
+- **End Goal**: Developed a highly accurate diagnostic tool to improve malaria detection, aiding in early diagnosis and treatment, and contributing to more effective malaria control strategies.

 ![Malaria Detection Algorithm](/assets/img/malaria.jpg)